yogeshkk/K8sPurger/README.md

 A:- Normally we use PVC to manage PV and when we delete claims, PV will be deleted or retained as per storage-class configuration.
 To avoid any potential data loss I choose to work with PVC only.

+7) I see you have added service how that work?

+A:- The logic is same if we have defined a service but it does not have any endpoint then I am marking as service unused as any traffice send to service result in error.

-7) What if I hit a bug or required any feature?
+8) What if I hit a bug or required any feature?

 A:- You can raise an issue.
 I will try to fix the bug.
 The feature has to look into how much time is required.

-8) I did check the script your python code is awful?
+9) I did check the script your python code is awful?

 A:- Yes.
 As I said I am learning any guidance is welcome.
 You can raise PR so I can understand how PRO writes the code and improve my code.